 How to attract customers

-Most common misconception about starting a business comes from a wrongly used quote: “Build it and they will come”.
+Most common misconception about starting a business online comes from a wrongly used quote: “Build it and they will come”.
 Putting up a website is just the beginning, now you need to go and find your audience and spread the word.
 You need to open social media accounts, do your research, write up content and optimize everything.
 Customer acquisition doesn’t come overnight and it requires a lot of effort and planning.
 Get your ducks in a row and check the following instructions from this list.

 Make social media profiles